 Hand Pulling

 Despite being feasible, this method is not usually recommended, especially if your soil is the hard type.
 It is because it carries the potential to leave the parts of the broken-off bulb of wild onions when you’re trying to pull out the wild onions from the ground.
-You may dig the wild onions using a thin trowel to gain the optimum result.
+You may dig the wild onions using a thin trowel for optimum results.

 Mowing

-Mowing wild onions is another alternative, but it cannot kill the plants.
-That being said, mowing your lawn regularly could help to weaken them and prevent the plants from setting and spreading their seeds.
+Mowing wild onions is another alternative but it cannot kill the plants.
+That being said, regularly mowing your lawn could help weaken them and prevent the plants from setting and spreading their seeds.

 Using Vinegar

 The following solution is to kill wild onions with vinegar.
-You need to pour the vinegar directly on top of the plants to destroy the parts above the ground.
-Yet, just like the prior methods, this alone cannot eliminate the bulbs located underneath the soil.
-You also need to soak the soil with vinegar to kill them and then remove them manually to ensure they will not return.
+You must pour the vinegar directly on the plants to destroy the parts above the ground.
+Yet, just like the prior methods, this alone cannot eliminate the bulbs underneath the soil.
+You must also soak the soil with vinegar to kill and remove them manually to ensure they will not return.

 Using Chemical Control

-The next method on how to kill wild onions on the lawn is by doing chemical control.
-Currently, there are no weed preventers or herbicides made explicitly for wild onion.
+The next method of killing wild onions on the lawn is chemical control.
+Currently, no weed preventers or herbicides are made explicitly for wild onions.
 So, you will need to use and spray post-emergent herbicides.
 An example of this ingredient would be glyphosate.

-However, as a nonselective herbicide, glyphosate will kill nearly all plants being sprayed with it.
-It would be best if you were extra careful when using it to damage your beloved plants or neat lawn grasses.
+However, as a nonselective herbicide, glyphosate will kill nearly all sprayed plants.
+It would be best to be extra careful when using it to damage your beloved plants or neat lawn grasses.